 Day Highlights Overnight

-Day 1 Arrive in Keflavík, Blue Lagoon Spa, West Iceland & Borgarfjörður Snæfellsnes Peninsula
+Day 1 Arrive in Keflavík, Drive to Snæfellsnes Peninsula via Blue Lagoon Snæfellsnes Peninsula

-Day 2 Explore Snæfellsnes, Snæfellsjökull Glacier, Drive to Laugarbakki Laugarbakki
+Day 2 Drive to Laugarbakki via Snæfellsnes Glaciers, Beaches & Waterfalls Laugarbakki

 Day 6 Drive to Reykjavík via Húsafell & Langjökull Glacier Tour Reykjavík

-Day 7 Explore Reykjanes Peninsula, ATV Tour, Depart from Keflavík
+Day 7 Drive to Keflavík via the Reykjanes Peninsula, Depart

 Detailed Itinerary

-Day 1: Arrive in Keflavík, Blue Lagoon Spa, West Iceland & Borgarfjörður
+Day 1: Arrive in Keflavík, Drive to Snæfellsnes Peninsula via Blue Lagoon

 Velkominn til íslands (welcome to Iceland)!
-Arrive at Keflavík airport and pick up your 4WD.
-Start your family adventure in style with a trip to the world-famous and family-friendly Blue Lagoon Spa, helpfully positioned 20 minutes drive from the airport.
+After arriving at Keflavík airport and picking up your 4WD, it's time to start your vacation in style with a trip to the family-friendly Blue Lagoon Spa, helpfully positioned 20 minutes drive from the airport.
 Soak in the mineral-rich geothermal seawater and drift away in contemplation as the turquoise silica and algae-rich waters work their rejuvenating magic.
 Take a dip with the kids under the lagoon's waterfall and enjoy the in-water bar before seeking refreshments at the on-site café and restaurant.

 Now the adventure really begins.
 The first stop on your road trip is the Snæfellsnes Peninsula, sometimes called "Little Iceland," containing all of the country's diversity and natural wonders within 56 miles (96 km).
-From waterfalls, lava caves, and black sandy beaches to volcanic craters and tiny fishing villages, the West Coast boasts many attractions for outdoor-loving families.
+From waterfalls, lava caves, and black-sand beaches to volcanic craters and tiny fishing villages, the West Coast offers plenty of attractions for outdoor-loving families.

 Set out north on the Ring Road (Route 1) toward Reykjavík before taking a detour to the Borgarfjörður district—a rural area covering the land between the city's capital and the peninsula.
 If the Blue Lagoon has rejuvenated you post-flight, mark the first day of your holiday with a visit to the beautiful Hraunfossar (Lava Falls) and Barnafoss (Children's Falls)—both within a short distance and easily accessible from the road.
 Watch as the water tumbles down the countless creeks and cascades into the bright turquoise waters below before making your way to your hotel.

-Day 2: Explore Snæfellsnes, Snæfellsjökull Glacier, Drive to Laugarbakki
+Day 2: Drive to Laugarbakki via Snæfellsnes Glaciers, Beaches & Waterfalls

-Spend time exploring the Snæfellsnes Peninsula and Mount Kirkjufell
+Spend some time exploring the highlights of the Snæfellsnes Peninsula (like the Svörtuloft Lighthouse)

 Prepare for a day exploring the wonders of the Snæfellsnes Peninsula before driving to your overnight destination of Laugarbakki, around three hours away.
-You have two options depending on energy levels and preference.
-In the summer months of July and August, head for an exhilarating guided family hike along the Snæfellsjökull Glacier, which dominates the peninsula.
-A perfect introduction to a mountain glacier and suitable for children eight years and above, you'll have the opportunity to get up close and personal with this 700,000-year-old glacier volcano.
+You have two options, depending on your family's energy levels and preferences.
+In the summer months of July and August, join an exhilarating guided family hike along the Snæfellsjökull glacier, which dominates the peninsula.
+Suitable for children eight years and above, it's the perfect opportunity to strap on some crampons and get up close and personal with this 700,000-year-old glacier volcano.

 Plan your trip to Iceland